 Asset-backed tokens differ from equity tokens by how they derive their value.
 These tokens usually have backing from a real-world asset or commodity.
 These could be minerals, real estate, or art.
 They operate the same way as other commodities.

 Investors can provide a short-term loan to a company.
-The company receives the loan as a debt token that has the repayment agreement deployed on a smart contract.
-These could be debt like mortgages or bonds.
-Risk and dividend determine the token’s price and the smart contract is debt security.
+The company receives the loan as a debt token with the repayment agreement deployed on a smart contract.
+These could be debts like mortgages or bonds.
+Risk and dividend determine the token’s price, and the smart contract is a debt security.

 The Difference Between ICOs / IPOs And STOs